shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 DisplayCsvImage: False
 ```

-> There are three options for _SaveSonogramImages_:  [False/Never | True/Always | WhenEventsDetected] (They are case-sensitive.)
+> There are three options for _SaveSonogramImages_:  [False/Never | True/Always | WhenEventsDetected] (These are case-sensitive.)
 *True* is useful when debugging but *WhenEventsDetected* is required for operational use.

 > There are three options for _SaveIntermediateWavFiles_ (also case-sensitive): [False/Never | True/Always | WhenEventsDetected].
   Typically you would save intermediate data files only for debugging, otherwise your output will be excessive.

 > There are three options for _SaveIntermediateCsvFiles_ (also case-sensitive): [False/Never | True/Always | WhenEventsDetected].
-  Typically this be set false, otherwise your output will be excessive.
+  Typically this should be set false, otherwise your output will be excessive.

-> The final option (_DisplayCsvImage_) is obsolete - ensure it remains set to False
+> The final parameter (_DisplayCsvImage_) is obsolete - ensure it remains set to False

 The last parameter in the config file makes a reference to a second config file:
 ```yml